dotnet/fsharp/scratch/docs/Log.md

 Smart CE builder optimisations, such as swapping out simple `Apply` usages for `Map` where possible, etc, won't be accepted because it'll make the "simple" desugaring not so simple.

 `Map` & `Merge` vs. `Pure` & `Apply` vs. `Pure` & `LiftA2`: The choice is largely arbitrary, pick whichever.

+### Decision Record

+* Nothing to worry about from the rejection of the joinads proposal - this change does not introduce the level of complexity that caused the issues in that case.

+* I will use `apply` because I am most familiar with this encoding and I think it desugars very clearly.

+* I will avoid `map` altogether - there is a separate suggestion and RFC for that and given @dsyme's points about not wanting more magic in the desugaring (e.g. using `apply` to implement `map` if `map` is not given explicitly, etc), these two changes should be orthogonal (although my work here is related in the sense that the skills needed to do one are very much like the skills needed to do the other).